kevinfiol/kevinfiol.github.io/content/resume.md

 * **steam friend night** • A Svelte app to find the intersection between you and your friends' Steam libraries; allows filtering results by supported operating systems, or categories (such as Multiplayer games).

-* **etto** • A small, framework-agnostic autocomplete and select component for modern JavaScript projects.
-Zero dependencies.
+* **etto** • A small, framework-agnostic autocomplete and select component for modern JavaScript projects with zero dependencies.
 Available for browsers or on NPM.

 * **fireblog** • A single-page blogging application powered by Google Firebase Realtime Database, complete with user authentication, profile pages, and a Markdown editor.